KevinAst/eatery-nod-w/README.md

 **General:**

-- Distance (mileage) is now visible in the eatery detail screen.
+- The Eateries List screen has changed as follows:

+  - it is now **responsive**, adjusting the original cell-phone list to a more detailed table when enough device real estate is available.

-- The pool list mileage divider is now more visually distinct _(using color)_, when pool entries are sorted by distance.
+  - it's mileage divider is now more visually distinct _(using color)_, when pool entries are sorted by distance.

+- Distance (mileage) is now visible in the Eatery Detail screen.

 <!--- hack to push title down WITHIN ul --->
 &nbsp;